| Picturing the Human (Body and Soul):A Reading of Blade Runner

 claim for human status; there is no further fact of the matter being kept

+from us.
+Nothing counts against their being treated as human.
 Nothing except the unwillingness or refusal of other human beings to

 do so.
 No accumulation of facts or evidence can force someone to acknowledge